5 Emotional Intelligence Skills Will Transform Your Life

 “It is very important to understand that emotional intelligence is not the opposite of intelligence, it is not the triumph of heart over head–it is the unique intersection of both.” — David Caruso

 We have certainly all heard about different kinds of intelligence.
 In particular, we are most familiar with intelligence quotient (IQ) as a way of measuring potential.
 For decades IQ was a standard for measuring one’s success in life: academically, professionally, and even healthwise.
 Who remembers the long IQ tests given in schools?
-More and more, other forms of intelligence are being looked with more interest.
+More and more, other forms of intelligence are being looked at with more interest.
 One of these is Emotional Intelligence or EQ (Emotional Quotient).

 According to one article in The Guardian, emotional intelligence might be the secret to a high salary